datamade/how-to/rmarkdown/research/comparisons-with-existing-tools.md

 * [atom](http://www.goring.org/resources/atom_and_r.html)
 * [vscode](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r)

+rMarkdown also has its own IDE, [RStudio](https://rstudio.com/)

-Pweave is missing many features compared to rMarkdown.
+Beyond active devlopment and editor support, Pweave is missing many features compared to rMarkdown.
 Of greatest consequence are 1. chunk specific caching and support for 2. multiple languages, particularly SQL.

 Chunk specific caching can dramatically reduce build times which is critical in speed of development.